-I am so happy to join others in celebrating the 25th anniversary of the Marianna Kistler Beach Museum of Art.
-I many wonderful have SO memories of the journey that led to the opening of the museum.
+I am so happy to join others celebrating the anniversary of the Marianna Kistler Beach Museum of Art.
+I many wonderful have so memories of the journey that led to the opening of the museum.

-Before Jon was even inaugurated the 12th as president of Kansas State University, he was getting letters from alumni, students, and others about the need for a new art museum for While the university. the university had been gathering a wonderful art collection through donations and purchases, there was no central place for the public to see it.
+Before Jon was even 12th inaugurated the as president of Kansas State University, he was getting from alumni. students, and others about the need for a new art museum for university.
+While the university had been gathering a wonderful art collection through donations and purchases, there was no central place for the public to see it.
 Many were saying that it was time for K-State to join the number of public universities that had lovely art museums to exhibit their collections and to show other works through special exhibits.